 He closed his eyes, the weight of his past, and how it had taken all his strength to bear it was not forgotten and opened them to see her still watching him.
 “And even without wings, you came here.”
 He handed her a cup of water poured from his canteen, noting her blade was now back in its sheath.

 She nodded.
-“But not for them… for me!”
+“Hoping that would draw my wings forth… but not for them… for me!”
 He studied her bruised face.
-“To fly… or fall.”
+“I came to fly… or fall.”
 She bowed her head and whispered, “I fell.”

 Not wanting to give her pity that would hurt more than her cuts and abrasions, he said.
 “In my life,” stretching his legs, he stood with a groan and a crackling of joints.
 “I thought I was trapped between what had happened and what could never be.”
 He studied her from across the fire.
 The flame’s dance of light and shadow on the stone behind her as she sat with her head down.
 He turned his back to the fire and contemplated the darkness beyond.
 “The road is so much longer when we have no dreams to believe.
 And we have no destination… life has no purpose.”
 He heard the steady sound of water running down the mountain and knew it would wear away more rock.
 “It stayed that way until I decided one day to walk and not stop until I found what I sought.”
 Turning around, he stepped back to the fire to find her now studying him.